Jeff Green (racing driver): Early years

 Green dominated the field to win the 1990 track championship at Nashville Speedway USA.
-In 22 races, he won 15 times and had only one finish below third.
+In 22 races, he won fifteen times and had only one finish below third.
 After the season, John Boatman approached Green about competing in the Autolite Platinum 200, a NASCAR Busch Series event taking place at Richmond International Raceway.
 Green would start 23rd and finish 22nd in the event, exceeding the team's goal of simply qualifying for the race.

 Green ran a limited schedule from 1991 to 1994, sporadically appearing in Busch Series races and making Cup starts for Sadler Brothers and Junior Johnson in 1994.
 He became a full-time driver in the Busch Series in 1995 for Dale Earnhardt, Inc., and after consecutive Top 5 finishes in the points standings, he made a pair of Cup races for DEI in 1996.
 At the end of the season, he signed to drive the unsponsored No. 8 Chevy for Diamond Ridge Motorsports, and won his first career race at Las Vegas.
-He later made 20 Winston Cup series starts in 1997 for the No. 29 Cartoon Network-sponsored Chevrolet Monte Carlo, owned by Diamond Ridge, finishing just behind his brother David for Rookie of the Year honors.
+He later made twenty Winston Cup series starts in 1997 for the No. 29 Cartoon Network Chevrolet Monte Carlo, owned by Diamond Ridge, finishing just behind his brother David for Rookie of the Year honors.
 Green planned to race full time for the team in 1998, but only raced in the No. 29 for three of the first six races.
 He was later released by Diamond Ridge, who suspended operations for the Winston Cup team in an effort to focus on the Busch Series.
-Green substituted a race for Derrike Cope, and later signed a contract to drive the No. 46 First Union/The Money Store-sponsored Chevrolet, owned by Felix Sabates, for the rest of the year.
-Overall, he would race in 22 of 33 season events and finished 40th in points.
+Green substituted a race for Derrike Cope, and later signed a contract to drive the No. 46 First Union/The Money Store Chevrolet, owned by Felix Sabates, for the rest of the year.
+Overall, he would race in 22 of 33 season events and finished fortieth in points.